FedorIvanov37/SVFE-IPC-Monitoring/README.md

  * When SVFE runs a few same processes in parallel - the messages count will be summarized using the process name
  * When the Receiver process is down the process name will be substituted by PROCESS_IS_DOWN constant
  * Technically script can return empty list - [ ].
 In case when SVFE doesn't run properly or server has no active queues at the moment
- * The queues data will be printed one time after each script launch, then the script will finish the work.
+ * The queue data will be printed once after the script launch, then the script will finish the work.
 It doesn't repeat the checking by itself, so, if you need multiple checking you have to run the script many times.

 ### System requirements
  * Perl 5; (!)
 Not compatible with Perl 6
  * Linux server with available shell commands: ipcs, awk, grep, ps